hala-almaimoni/ToDoList/README.md

 # To Do List

-Make your tasks orgnized by adding, deleting and mark the completing tasks
+Make your tasks orgnized by adding, deleting and mark the completing tasks [Visit the website](https://hala-almaimoni.github.io/ToDoList/)

 ![Screen shot of the website](screenshot.png)